someonesdad1/plib/README.md

       and I have a to-do item to remove unit support, as I don't feel it's worth the coding and testing effort.

-# Feedback

-If you find a bug or want to suggest an improvement, my email address is in each file.
-Send me an email with the subject `Github plib repository` in the subject.